WebOrigami/docs/src/content/cli/builtins.md

 <a name="defaultGraph"></a>

-## defaultGraph([relativePath])
+## defaultGraph()

 Returns the default graph that will be used by ori as the scope for evaluating commands.
-This graph will be the current folder, or the folder at the indicated `relativePath` if supplied.
+This will be an instance of [FilesGraph](/core/FilesGraph.html) for the current folder.

-The default graph will be an instance of [FilesGraph](/core/FilesGraph.html) transformed in various ways to facilitate commands.
+The graph will transformed in various ways to facilitate commands.
 Among other things, if the resulting graph is asked for a key like `foo` which does not exist, the graph will make a second check to see if a module `foo.js` exists and, if so, to return the default export from that module.

 <a name="dot"></a>